ArthurGareginyan/anarcho-notepad/README.md

 ## Copyrights for Resources used in this theme

-1. Font-Awesome Icons are under the MIT Licnese. http://fontawesome.io
+1. The "Font Awesome" iconic font are under the MIT License. http://fontawesome.io
-2. Font Name "Forum" are under the SIL Open Font License v1.1.
+2. The "Forum" font are under the SIL Open Font License v1.1.
-3. The Default Background Image (images/background.jpg) is under public domain: http://wallbox.ru/wallpaper/9422/#.UnLDFNQhCRs
+3. The Default Background Image (images/background.png) is under public domain: http://wallbox.ru/wallpaper/9422/#.UnLDFNQhCRs
-4. The images notepad-back.gif, pages-back.gif, pages-bottom.gif, postit-back.gif, postit-upper.gif, recent-posts-bottom.gif are under GPL license: http://www.notepadchaos.com
+4. The notepad-middle.png, yellow-sticker-middle, yellow-sticker-bottom, white-sticker-top, white-sticker-middle, white-sticker-bottom images are under : http://www.notepadchaos.com
-5. The images anarchy-symbol-big.jpg, anarchy-symbol.jpg and anarchy-symbol.png is under public domain: http://www.layoutsparks.com/1/213916/anarchy-perfect-black-A-31000.html
+5. The anarchy-symbol-big.png and anarchy-symbol.png images is under public domain: http://www.layoutsparks.com/1/213916/anarchy-perfect-black-A-31000.html
-6. The file html5.js present in the "/js" folder are under the MIT/GPL2 Licnese. https://github.com/aFarkas/html5shiv
+6. The html5.js file present in the "/js" folder are under the MIT/GPL2 License. https://github.com/aFarkas/html5shiv
-7. The file follow.png in the "/images" folder are under the Creative Commons License.
+7. The follow.png file in the "/images" folder are under the Creative Commons License.
 By Colaja. https://www.iconfinder.com/icons/87493/rss_icon#size=128

 Everything else used in this theme has been created by me, especially for "Anarcho Notepad" theme and is distributed under GPLv3 license.